 How to get your deposit together faster

 - Begin by knowing where your money goes.
 Often, a spending audit will reveal some home truths that are limiting your ability to save.
 Find a notebook, open a spreadsheet or download an app, then record what you spend every day for a month.

 - Analyse expenditure by category, such as rent, supermarket, utilities, vehicle expenses, public transport, cafés and restaurants, clothing, hair and makeup, hobbies and entertainment.

-- Use a budgeting tool, like the one in Sorted, to create a realistic framework for monthly spending.
+- Use a budgeting tool to create a realistic framework for monthly spending.
 Do some nipping and tucking to amplify the amount of money you can save each month.